 Seborrheic Keratoses are often confused with warts or moles, but they are quite different.
 Seborrheic Keratoses are non-cancerous growths of the outer layer of skin.
 There may be just one growth or many which occur in clusters.
 They are usually brown, but can vary in color from light tan to black and range in size from a fraction of an inch in diameter to larger than a half-dollar.
 A main feature of Seborrheic Keratoses is their waxy, "pasted-on" or "stuck-on" appearance.
 They sometimes look like a dab of warm brown candle wax that has dropped onto the skin or like barnacles attached to the skin.

 Skin CancerREAD MORE

-The three most common skin cancers include: Basal Cell Carcinoma, Squamous Cell Carcinoma and Melanomas.
-Basal Cell Carcinoma is the most common cancer known.
+Skin Caner Is The Cancer You Can See, yet skin cancer often goes undetected until it's too late.
+The most common skin cancers include: Basal Cell Carcinoma, Squamous Cell Carcinoma, Melanoma & Merkel Cell Carcinoma (which is 3 - 5 times more likely to be deadly than melanoma).
+Nearly one out of every three new cancers are skin cancers and the majority are Basal Cell Carcinomas.
 It is also one of the easiest to spot and treat.
 Squamous Cell Carcinoma is the second most common skin cancer and Melanoma the third.
-Despite Melanoma being the third most common form of skin cancer, it is the most deadly, accounting for 75% of all skin cancer deaths.
-Therefore, an annual skin check by a dermatologist and a monthly skin check by you is vital to good skin care.
+Despite Melanoma being the third most common form of skin cancer.
+Melanoma accounts for 75% of all skin cancer deaths.
+All ethnicities and skin tones are at risk.
+Therefore, an annual skin check by a board-certified dermatologist and a monthly skin check by you is vital to good skin care.
 When these skin cancers are detected, early treatment often result in cure.